 Using drivers with objectives

 Drivers can be used alongside objectives as secondary prioritization criteria.

 For example, while your main objective may be to expand into a new market segment, you could use drivers like satisfier and delighter to indicate which features and subfeatures are table-stakes and which are innovative/unexpected.

 You might also use a driver to represent something core to the way you differentiate in the market, or something near and dear to your team's product principles.
 An example would be a UX magic driver that keeps the team focused on shipping features and subfeatures most likely to delight — especially important when you're up against clunky competitors.

 All in all, drivers are useful when you end up with too many "must-haves" within an objective and need additional criteria to decide which to build next.

 How to add a driver to your Features board

-Like all column types, you can show/hide drivers on your Features board using the configurations bar at right.
+Like all column types, you can show/hide drivers on your Features board using the Add column Button.

 Using prioritization scores

 Once you've scored your features and subfeatures along each of several drivers, you can sort/filter your board by individual drivers, or use a prioritization score to incorporate them all into a single value.